+What to expect when flying first class?
 You get a cushy seat, a pull-out tabletop to create the ideal workstation, free Wi-Fi, charging ports, and the ability to ask for anything else you might need.

 Flight attends will cater to your schedule, so request for meals to be brought accordingly.
 You can also ask for a ‘do not disturb’ sign to be put up at your seat if you need to get in the zone during your work period.

 Once you’re done ticking off tasks, you can just as easily wind down and kick back to reward yourself.
 You wouldn’t want to miss the joy of fully reclining on an airplane, after all.

 4. Because You Have A Long Way To Go

 When to book first-class flights?
 When you’re on a long-haul flight.
 Why?